-The Media Convergence Research Centre at Bath Spa University is proud to host the first Signal Effects symposium titled: Digital Ecologies and the Anthropocene and it will take place on Friday April 28th 2017.
+The Media Convergence Research Centre at Bath Spa University is proud to host the first in a new series of Signal Effects symposiums, titled Digital Ecologies and the Anthropocene, which took place on Friday April 28th 2017.

 Media Convergence Research Centre, Commons (CM119)